Tjnuzza/Roulette/README.md

 After spinning, it announces the results.
 If the user won, it also rewards money as appropriate.

 ## Future plans
-As of 5 August 2019, this program works fine on my home PC but not on my laptop, despite that both are running Windows 10.
-The error messages make it look that there are dependencies missing on the laptop, even though I have already installed everything that seems relevant.
-For now I'll have to see what I can do to fix it.
+As of 12 August 2019, I have no plans to make any non-trivial changes to this program.